Honda vs Westinghouse

 Frequently Asked Questions

 Both brands earn Tier A reliability ratings.
 Honda scores a perfect 100 out of 100, while Westinghouse scores 95 out of 100.
-The difference is minimal, and both are considered highly reliable based on the available data.
+The difference is relatively small, and both are considered highly reliable.

-Why does Honda score lower overall despite its reputation?
+Why does Honda score lower overall despite its quality reputation?

-Honda's average overall score of 4.8 is pulled down by lower marks in value (4.5) and features (3.3).
-While Honda scores higher in build quality (3.8 vs 2.7), its smaller lineup and fewer modern features result in a lower composite score compared to Westinghouse's 6.2.
+Honda's average overall score of 6.0 is pulled down by low marks in value (4.7) and features (3.3).
+While build quality is strong at 6.9, the brand offers fewer modern features and charges a premium that reduces its value proposition.